underthelaurels/RavelryProjects/README.md

 <br />

 ## Scrap Tagger [Not Started]
-Auto tags stash yarn as scraps if the leftovers from a project are deemed as scrap.
 Adds scrap yarn automatically to a selected scrap project in the queue.

 <br />